Recent Blog Articles

 RLS causes

 The exact cause of RLS is unclear.
-People with iron deficiency (see "The importance of iron") are much more likely to experience the disorder.
-"But many doctors don't know that iron deficiency is one cause of RLS, and therefore don't test for it, particularly in men, in whom iron deficiency is uncommon," explains Dr. Anthony Komaroff, editor in chief of the Health Letter.
+People with iron deficiency (see "The importance of iron") are much more likely to experience the disorder, but might not be tested for it.
+This is particularly in men, in whom iron deficiency is uncommon.

 Diagnosing low brain iron